FusionFall: Development

 After trying four years to have the project greenlit, development on FusionFall started in April 2006.
 Turner Entertainment wanted to take time to plan the business model carefully while searching for a developer at the same time.
 They settled on a Korean studio Grigon Entertainment, due to their art style and sense of humor.
 Some characters were aged up in order to please a wide range of the target audience.
 Unity was decided to be the engine running the game, as the team wanted for people to play even on low-end computers.
 To be easier for the younger players to access the game, it was made to be played in a web-browser.

-A comic prequel, FusionFall: Worlds Collide, was co-written by Matthew Schwartz and Megas XLR co-creator George Krstic, and was distributed during Comic Con '07.
+A comic prequel, FusionFall: Worlds Collide, was co-written by Matthew Schwartz and Megas XLR co-creator George Krstic, and was distributed during the 2007 Comic Con.
 The comic was available on the official website to read and to download as a PDF.
 It covers the events leading up to the start of the game.

-Four periods of open beta testing took place between November 14, 2008 and January 11, 2009, available to anyone with an account on Cartoon Network's website.
-All characters created after December 27, 2008 were not deleted but carried onto the official release.
+Four periods of open beta testing took place between November 14, 2008, and January 11, 2009, available to anyone with an account on Cartoon Network's website.
+All characters created after December 27, 2008, were carried onto the official release rather than being deleted.

 Release

-When it was first released, FusionFall required a paid subscription for the full game, with a limited portion of the content available for free.
+At release, FusionFall required a paid subscription for the full game, with a limited portion of the content available for free.
 Free accounts could only play in the "future" portion of the game, which only allows players to collect four nanos and create two characters.
 The full game had a total of 56 nanos, 36 before the new updates.
 To create up to four characters, players had to earn all 36 nanos during the beta testing.
 Players with characters that progressed into the past during the sneak peek or during a previous subscription had their characters locked until a current subscription was purchased.

 Subscription plans included one-month, three-month, year-long, and family plans.
 The FusionFall Victory Pack Exclusive was made available for purchase when the game was released.
 It contained a four-month subscription, as well as a game guide, T-shirt (if bought from GameStop), and exclusive outfits and weapons for the player's character through codes to enter on the game's website.
 The Victory Packs were eventually discontinued, having been replaced with one-month and three-month game card available for purchase at Target outlets.

 The game was made completely free on April 19, 2010, making everything a member could have available for free.